cervinka/ansible-rails-server/readme.md

     Note that agent-forwarding is excepted to be set to fetch git repository in deployment phase (maybe `ssh-add` will be sufficient).

 There is also a helper script which shows you how is some variable set.
 Use it as `ansible-playbook -u root -i inventory ../ansible/test_vars.yml -e "variable=VARIABLE_NAME"`.
-Interesing VARIABLE_NAMEs are e.g. `local_rails_realpath`, `groups`, `path`
+Interesing VARIABLE_NAMEs are e.g. `local_rails_path`, `groups`, `path`

 # Contributing